abhishekarya1/DSA-2k23/arrays.md

+- Union of two sorted arrays: always take minimum of the two and check with equality with the last inserted element so that we don't insert duplicates
 - Find one missing and one repeated numbers in an array:
   - Hashtable approach
   - `S = {1 + ... + n}` and `P = {1^2 + ... + n^2}` approach: form two equations and solve